fs239188/SUMMER-Tabular-Project/README.md

 # *Relevent files and role in the package.*

-Data_exploration_chall -Loading the dataset and exploring the information about the dataset.
+Data_exploration -Loading the dataset and exploring the information about the dataset.

-Data_visualization_chall -contains visualizations to better understand and interpret data.
+Data_visualization -contains visualizations to better understand and interpret data.

-Data_Preprocessing_chall -cleaning and preparing the dataset, staging it for machine learning model.

-Machine_learning_chall -Creates the model and evaluating the perfomance.
+processing and machine learning -cleaning and preparing the dataset, staging it for machine learning model.
+Creates the model and evaluating the perfomance

 # *Preprocessing / Clean up*
 I dropped 3 columns including lesion_3.
 This column failed the chi square test(hypothesis test used to determine if there is a significant association between two categorical variables).
 It is redundant since it doesn't add any new information to the model.
 It can lead to unnecessary complexity without any benefit.